Delayed Hawkes birth-death processes: Networks of Markovian delayed Hawkes birth-death processes

-In stationarity, the distribution of queue sizes and intensities \textit{at a fixed time instant} are the same for Hawkes and delayed Hawkes.
-Of course, the dynamics are still different in stationarity, since an arrival does not increase the intensity instantaneously for delayed Hawkes.
+In stationarity, the distribution of population sizes and intensities \textit{at a fixed time instant} are the same for Hawkes and delayed Hawkes.
+It should be borne in mind, however, that the dynamics of the two processes {\it are} different in stationarity, since an arrival does not increase the intensity instantaneously for delayed Hawkes.

-Corollary \ref{steadystateequaldist} can be explained heuristically.
-In stationarity, the stream of particles entering and leaving a Hawkes-fed infinite server queue are equal.
-Hence under the stationary distribution for Hawkes, excitation caused by arriving particles (as in Hawkes) equals excitation that would have been caused by departing particles (as in delayed Hawkes).
-For the Hawkes process, under stationarity the inward stream in the intensity (i.e. caused by excitation) equals the outward stream caused by exponential decay.
-Hence if the delayed Hawkes process starts in this distribution, increase in intensity caused by departures equals the decrease caused by exponential decay.
+Corollary \ref{steadystateequaldist} has an appealing \emph{informal} explanation.
+In stationarity, the stream of particles entering and leaving a Hawkes-fed birth-death process are `in equilibrium'.
+Hence, starting in the stationary distribution of the Hawkes-fed birth-death process, excitation caused by arriving particles (as we have for Hawkes) equals excitation caused by departing particles (as we have for delayed Hawkes).
+For the Hawkes process, under the stationary distribution, the inward stream in intensity (caused by excitation) equals the outward stream (caused by exponential decay).
+Hence, if the delayed Hawkes process starts in the stationary distribution of Hawkes, increase in intensity caused by departures (equals increase in intensity that we would see for Hawkes) equals the decrease caused by exponential decay.
 This indicates that this distribution is also stationary for delayed Hawkes.